 5. Get through TSA checks like a rockstar

-No matter where you’re going this week, get there easier using these tips and if you know someone that is traveling this week, share this post with them.
+No matter where you’re going this holiday season, get there easier using these tips and if you know someone that is planning to travel, share this post with them.

 Have safe travels.